hujhax/austin-improv-wiki/Shows/Scene of the Crime.md

 	</table>
 </div>

-***Scene of the Crime*** was the May/June 2015 [[List of Hideout Mainstage Shows in Chronological Order|mainstage production]] at [[Theatres/The Hideout Theatre|The Hideout Theatre]].
+***Scene of the Crime*** was the May/June 2015 [[Lists/List of Hideout Mainstage Shows in Chronological Order|mainstage production]] at [[Theatres/The Hideout Theatre|The Hideout Theatre]].
 It was based on the works of Agatha Christie and other authors from the  Golden Age of detective fiction.

 ## Summary
 ### Structure